codesnippetspro/code-snippets/readme.txt

 Yes!
 You can individually export a single snippet using the link below the snippet name on the 'Manage Snippets' page or bulk export multiple snippets using the 'Bulk Actions' feature.
 Snippets can later be imported using the 'Import Snippets' page by uploading the export file.

-= Can I run network-wide snippets on a multisite installation? = This feature if planned for a future release.
-You can, however, 'Network Activate' Code Snippets through the Network Dashboard to use the plugin on all of the sites in your network.
+= Can I run network-wide snippets on a multisite installation? = You can run snippets across an entire multisite network by 'Network Activating' Code Snippets through the Network Dashboard.

 = I have an idea for a cool feature for Code Snippets! = That's great!
 Let me know by starting (or adding to) a topic in the [Support Forums](http://wordpress.org/support/plugin/code-snippets/).